BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >If ever a lonely night
 >Should you wake in a sharp tremor
 >From a passing specter's strike
->Whose trailing vapors leak a sweet scene
+>Whose trailing vapors leak a sweet scent
 >That only you and I could recognize...
 >
 >Écrase-le !